exercism/ruby/README.md

 ## Setup

-You'll need a recent (2.6+) version of Ruby, but that's it.
+You will want a recent (3.3+) version of Ruby, but that's it.
 Minitest ships with the language, so you're all set.

+Older versions of Ruby may work, but are not officially supported.

 ## Anatomy of an Exercise